toptal/granite/docs/tutorial.md

 ## Book::Create

-It's time to create our first model and have some initial domain on it.
+It's time to create our first model and has some domain on it.

 Let's use a scaffold to have a starting point with the `Book` model: